Take the cake

 "The cake-walk, in which ten couple [sic] participated, came off on Friday night, and the judges awarded the cake, which was a very beautiful and costly one, to Mrs Sarah and John Jackson."

-In the US the phrase is sometimes given as 'take the cakes', although the singular is used elsewhere in the English-speaking world.
-That version is the earliest citation in print in English.
+The phrase is earlier than the 1870s.
+In the US the phrase is often given as 'take the cakes', although the singular is used elsewhere in the English-speaking world.
+That plural version is the earliest citation in print in English.
 William Trotter Porter's 1847 work 'A Quarter Race in Kentucky' has:

 "They got up a horse and fifty dollars in money a side, ... each one to start and ride his own horse, ... the winning horse take the cakes."